spences10/VBA-Coding-Standards/README.md

 ### Indentation – tab width

-When working in a VB or vba design environment you **must** have the **Tab Width** set to 4 (see the Editor tab in Tools > Options).
+When working in a VB or VBA design environment you **must** have the **Tab Width** set to 4 (see the Editor tab in Tools > Options).
 This is the default VB setting, and using it ensures compatibility when code is worked on by more than one person.